bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.2538462379702535in"} -->

-That third option of having a **dedicated mobile site**, or **a .m URL**, means that you\'re going to get a different page completely on a completely different URL when you\'re using this approach.
-It\'s incredibly popular and you\'re going to see it very often.
+That third option of having a **dedicated mobile site**, or **a .m URL**, means that you&apos;re going to get a different page completely on a completely different URL when you&apos;re using this approach.
+It&apos;s incredibly popular and you&apos;re going to see it very often.

-When you\'re on a site, check and see if you have .m in front of your normal URL, or sometimes even a little bit different URL depending upon your device.
-It\'s possible if you\'re going to take this design step to link the fact that pages are related by including a link tag and using the relationships canonical and alternate.
+When you&apos;re on a site, check and see if you have .m in front of your normal URL, or sometimes even a little bit different URL depending upon your device.
+It&apos;s possible if you&apos;re going to take this design step to link the fact that pages are related by including a link tag and using the relationships canonical and alternate.
 Which means, you know what?
 This is my main page but I do have some alternate URLs out there.
 Why would you bother doing this?
-Again, it\'s for search engine optimization.
+Again, it&apos;s for search engine optimization.
 It really helps if the search engines can know that this is the same type of information just on different URLs.